-Now in its 7th year, KickStart is the largest and most successful enterprise development programme run by a group of private sector companies in Botswana.
+Now in its 8th year, KickStart is the largest and most successful enterprise development programme run by a group of private sector companies in Botswana.

-A recent evaluation showed that 85% of the entrepreneurs supported by the programme in Botswana were still trading after 7 years.
+A recent evaluation showed that over 80% of the entrepreneurs supported by the programme in Botswana were still trading after 7 years.
 Many of these have grown into highly successful businesses employing significant numbers of people.
 In contrast, 40% of other businesses fail in their first year rising to 60% by the end of their second year.

-To date, KickStart has distributed over P6 million to youth entrepreneurship projects and provided business skills training to more than 90 young entrepreneurs.
-The programme has enabled more than 22 young Batswana entrepreneurs to realise their dreams of owning a business.
+To date, KickStart has distributed close to P8 million to youth entrepreneurship projects and provided business skills training to more than 107 young entrepreneurs.
+The programme has enabled more than 30 young Batswana entrepreneurs to realise their dreams of owning a business.